credija/opa/README.md

   - en-US | pt-BR | de-DE for the time being, but you can develop your own translation by following the [Internationalization](#internationalization) section instructions of this README.
 - [x] Responsive for desktop screens (up to 1024x768)
 - [x] One-to-one chat
-- [x] NEW!
-Latest emoji Unicode 11 support (with skin tones and recent emojis support)
+- [x] Latest emoji Unicode 11 support (with skin tones and recent emojis support)
   - Credits to Tweemoji for the emoji arts
-- [x] NEW!
-Chatbox with support to rendering emojis and resizing for better text writing
+- [x] Chatbox with support to rendering emojis and resizing for better text writing
-- [x] NEW!
-Language/Country selection
+- [x] Language/Country selection
 - [x] Profile presence change option
 - [x] Automatic presence change when away
   - After 20 minutes without performing any action in the app